-When we’re talking about the best Mac for video editing, in the iMac world it’s either the 5K iMac or the iMac Pro.
-However, we shouldn’t forget the 21.5” 4K iMac, as that’s another powerhouse in Apple’s lineup that can easily be used as a video editing machine.
+We shouldn’t forget the 21.5” 4K iMac, as that’s another powerhouse in Apple’s lineup that can easily be used as a video editing machine.
 Even though the display isn’t too big, it’s still a 4K Retina display with a 4096 x 2304 resolution, which is extremely sharp and the colors are great, too.
 There’s coverage for the P3 color gamut, and the display can reach a peak brightness of 500 nits.

 On the inside, you’ve got an 8th generation Intel Core i5 CPU, with six cores, a base frequency of 3.0 GHz, and a maximum turbo boost of up to 4.1 GHz.
 It can certainly work with higher resolution videos, and you may be able to edit 4K video, too.
 To help, you’re also getting a Radeon Pro 560X graphics card, which does aid with GPU acceleration in Final Cut Pro or Adobe Premiere.

 A downside to the 21.5” iMac is the mere 8GB of RAM.
 Unlike the 27”, you can’t upgrade the memory of the 21.5” iMac, since there isn’t easy access to the memory.
 If you can look past this, though, you’re also getting 1TB of storage with it, which is plenty, as well as Apple’s Magic Mouse 2 and Magic Keyboard for a complete package.